-The island in the above screenshot is rendered with the landscape layer.
+The landscape in the above screenshot is rendered with the landscape layer.

 With the landscape layer you can render landscapes.

 Choose LAYER > Add layer > Add landscape layer... to create a new landscape layer.

 The new landscape layer can be selected from the layers dropdown to make it the active layer.

 The installer comes with shows demonstrating the possibilities of the landscape layer.
 Choose FILE > Open show... and select a show from the BluffTitler/Media/Shows/Landscape folder.

 To quickly switch between your own shows and the ones that come with the installer, click on the Personal and App buttons in the upper right corner of the file dialog.

 The landscape renders displacementmaps (heightmaps) generated by apps like: